 Attention, with that I’m not saying that most white folks are consciously disempowering black folks.

 Many people are being warm and welcoming and many of them really feel empathy and want to help.

-Some others, of course, are riding the SJW wave.
+But some others, of course, are riding the SJW wave.